mattpolzin/JSONAPI/documentation/usage.md

 ### Copying/Mutating `ResourceObjects`
 `ResourceObject` is a value type, so copying is its default behavior.
 There are three common mutations you might want to make when copying a `ResourceObject`:
-1. Assigning a new `Identifier` to the copy of an identified `ResourceObject`.
+1. Assigning a new `ID` to the copy of an identified `ResourceObject`.
-2. Assigning a new `Identifier` to the copy of an unidentified `ResourceObject`.
+2. Assigning a new `ID` to the copy of an unidentified `ResourceObject`.
 3. Change attribute or relationship values.

 The first two can be accomplished with code like the following: